“Domates, patates, karekles…”

-Giristroula and I swam out from the long stretch of orange sand beach as the sun set, and we were still swimming as the stars rose in the sky.
-Then later, as the moon started to shine brightly and the stars got shy, we hitched a lift and made our slow way back home, round the huge bay of Kaloni that has eaten deep into the island, giving Lesbos its odd shape – looking like an artist’s palette.
+Giristroula and I swam out from the long stretch of orange-coloured sandy beach as the sun set, and we were still swimming as the stars rose in the sky.
+Then later, as the moon started to shine brightly and the stars got shy, we hitched a lift in the back of an old pick-up van and made our slow way back home, round the huge bay of Kaloni that has eaten deep into the island, giving Lesvos its odd shape – the island looking like an artist’s palette.

 There was a chill feeling hanging over this village.

 The Greeks, being Greek, have many theories as to why the refugees kept coming.
 Turkey, Germany, they’re sure someone is behind it.

 “Tsipras came here,” one man told me.
 “In the days before he came there were hundreds of boats.
 When he was here, not a single boat came across.
 Then, after he left, I counted 48 boats coming over.
 How did they know?
 You tell me that…”